dresa/photo-quality/README.md

 | Segment distances from center | Esa proxy 48--52 | 0.492, 0.446, 0.443, 0.324, 0.353 | Five largest segments not in the center nor corners |
 | Only center within DOF for H, S, V | 53--55 rescaled | 0.113, -0.109, 0.109 | |

-## Why?

-Imagine that you could give a set of photos to someone, who then orders them and picks the best photos for you.
-This is possible with modern image analysis and machine learning techniques.
-I'm talking about assessing the aesthetic quality of photographs -- automatically.

-It's tedious to manage a large collection of photographs.
-An avid photographer may easily end up having dozens of seemingly identical photos.
-Unfortunately, none of the applications from Adobe, Apple, or others seem to address this issue.
-It's time to ease the pain of photo management and spend the time taking photos instead.

-The question of photo quality is subjective to certain extent.
-However, most photos are taken by ordinary people who follow general rules as it comes to photo quality.
-In this domain, we want to see excellent sharpness, little motion blur, *golden rule* compositions, no compression artefacts (think of JPEG), people's face that have their eyes open, etc.

-In fact many photo features, both technical and aesthetic in nature, can be modeled and measured.
-Indeed, the field of measuring image quality is a well-known research topic.
-Most of the research, however, has concentrated on measuring quality when the true image is known.
-But in photography, all we have is a single photo.
-This fairly new field of study is called *no-reference image quality assessment*, or *NR* for short, and it is this field where we wish to make a contribution.

 ## Future roadmap